Multirious/kemuler/README.md

 Experimental high level input emultation library.

-This library experimentally use unified traits to tie all the functionally together.
+This library use unified traits to tie all the functionally together.
 Has method channing and other trick and combinator to make complex stuff easier.

 Has support for switchable backend